• Skip to main content

 • In the bowl of a stand mixer, lightly whisk together the warm water, yeast, and 1 tablespoon of sugar.
 Allow the mixture to sit for about 10 minutes until it is foamy.

-• Add the melted butter, milk, egg, egg yolk, vanilla extract, cinnamon, nutmeg, salt, and one cup of flour.
-Use a wooden spoon to mix the ingredients together until combined.
+• Add the melted butter, milk, egg, egg yolk, vanilla extract, cinnamon, nutmeg, salt, remaining ¼ cup sugar, and one cup of flour.
+Use a wooden spoon to mix the ingredients until combined.

 • Add the last 2 cups of flour, one cup at a time, and mix on medium speed (4-5 on a stand mixer) with the paddle attachment after each addition.